Collapse to view only § 160.076-25 - [Reserved]

 (b) On each sample selected—

-(1) The manufacturer must conduct the tests in paragraphs (c)(2) through (c)(8) of this section;
+(1) The manufacturer must conduct the tests specified in the follow-up program accepted by the Commandant;

-(2) The recognized laboratory inspector must conduct or supervise the tests in paragraphs (c)(4) through (c)(8) of this section; and
+(2) The recognized laboratory inspector must conduct or supervise the tests specified in the follow-up program accepted by the Commandant; and

 (3) In addition to meeting the requirements of this section, each test result must meet the requirements, if any, contained in the approved plans and specifications.

-(d) Final lot examination and inspection—(1) General.
-On each PFD lot that passes production testing, the manufacturer shall perform a final lot examination and, on every fifth lot, a laboratory inspector shall perform a final lot inspection.
-Samples must be selected in accordance with paragraph § 160.076-29(e).
+(c) Final lot examination and inspection—(1) General.
+On each PFD lot that passes production testing, the manufacturer must perform a final lot examination and, on every fifth lot, a laboratory inspector must perform a final lot inspection.
 Each final lot must demonstrate—

 (i) First quality workmanship;